-The Independent Hospital Pricing Authority (IHPA) has developed the Australian Mental Health Care Classification (AMHCC) to support the national implementation of activity based funding (ABF) for mental health care.
+The Independent Health and Aged Care Pricing Authority (IHACPA) has developed the Australian Mental Health Care Classification (AMHCC) to support the national implementation of activity based funding (ABF) for mental health care.
 The classification improves the clinical meaningfulness of classifying mental health care and will be used to price public mental health care services nationally.

-National data collections are essential to the development of classifications and ABF.
+National data collections are essential to the development of the ABF classifications.
 They are required for a number of purposes, including: